Dre Campbell Farm

 6. Fermenting

 To start the fermentation process, add salt, whey, or a starter culture to water, resulting in a brine solution.
-Next, pour the brine over the food, ensuring that it’s completely covered.
+Next, pour the brine over the food, ensuring it is completely covered.

-It’s also crucial to keep the food completely immersed in the brine during the fermenting process.
+It’s also crucial to immerse the food in the brine during fermentation.

 For fruit fermentation, the procedure should take around 48 hours.
 Vegetables, on the other hand, may take longer due to their low sugar content.

-When done properly, fermented foods can last up to 18 months.
+When done correctly, fermented foods can last up to 18 months.

 7. Vacuum Sealing

-Another way to prolong the life of your fruits and vegetables is by vacuum sealing the bags they are stored in.
+Another way to extend the life of your fruits and vegetables is to vacuum-seal their storage bags.

 Reduce the oxygen content of vacuum bags in this way.
-To achieve this, you’ll need a vacuum sealer.
+To achieve this, you will need a vacuum sealer.

 Finally, put your vacuum-sealed packets in the freezer and use them when ready.

-Vacuum-sealed vegetables can last up to 3 years in the freezer.
+Vacuum-sealed vegetables can last up to three years in the freezer.

 How to Store Root Vegetables